 Here you’ll find ancient Mayan pyramids set along a beautiful stretch of Mexico’s coastline.
 Soak in the warm Caribbean waters as you marvel at anthropologic wonders in front of you.

 One of Costa Rica’s most popular National Parks is well attended for a reason.
 It’s simply stunning.
 Get to Manuel Antonio early in the morning before the crowds arrive.
 Going then, the only company you’ll have is from the monkeys poking their heads out from the palm tree lined coast.

 Relax on your own secluded private island!
 This beach in the San Blas islands was just a tiny sliver of tropical paradise.
 You can walk around the entire isla in just a few minutes.
 But it’s better to just plop your ass down in the sand and relax.

 We loved discovering this enormous waterfall in Costa Rica that was off the tourist trail.
 The best part was being able to take a swim in the refreshing waters right under the pounding falls.

 Mexico’s cenotes really impressed us.
 These craters to the underworld were stunning natural formations to take a dip in.
 Among the dozen or so cenotes we visited while in Mexico, the ones near Cuzuma were our favorite and we’d highly recommend.

 1) Sian Ka’an Biosphere Reserve (Mexico)

-What a neat experience to just float on down this ancient cana in SianKa’an Biosphere Reserve dug out by the Mayans centuries ago.
+What a neat experience to just float down this ancient canal in SianKa’an Biosphere Reserve dug out by the Mayans centuries ago.
 Strap a mask on and watch the world go by both above and below the surface.
 After about 30 minutes, meet back up with you boat to whisk you around more of this beautiful UNESCO World Heritage Site.
 Intrigued?
-Here is: full directions on how to get to Sian Ka’an Biosphere Reserve.
+Here are full directions on how to get to Sian Ka’an Biosphere Reserve.